DerGuru/The-Resonant/New Chapters/01 - Part1/P1-10_Learning_Curve.md

 "Most academy students have actual training," Jason countered.

 *Most academy students have rigid expectations.
 You have openness.
-It is a different path, but not a lesser one.*
+It is a different path, but not a lesser one.
+Your permeability, combined with my guidance, accelerates the process.
+But do not mistake speed for mastery.
+We still have much to learn.*

 Slowly, day by day, his perception expanded.
 He could feel the objects in his apartment now without trying.
 Could sense the resonance of the building around him - a complex web of human presence, structural stability, ambient patterns.